Scrape configuration using Kubernetes

 You can override the global scrape configuration to set options for your instance.
 If you don’t specify a field, it uses the default values.

 The Prometheus relabel_config (opens in a new tab) configuration applies to relabels and metricRelabels parameters.
-This configuration allows advanced modifications to any target and its labels before ingesting metrics.
+This configuration allows for advanced modifications to any target and its labels before Collector ingests metrics.

 Kubernetes annotations